lzhangup/pg-resources/choosetopic.md

  - /choosetopic.html
 ---

-# How to choose a research topic?
+# How to choose a research topic
 There are ***~~TWO~~ THREE*** important things to keep in mind.

 Firstly, ask yourself the following questions: